mahoney1/commercialpaper/tutorial1-run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension.md

 ### Step 1.
 Get the commercial paper sample in Fabric Samples

-1. From a terminal window, clone the Fabric samples repo (and specifically the "master" branch) to your $HOME directory:
+1. From a terminal window, clone the Fabric samples repo (and specifically the `release-1.4` branch) to your $HOME directory:

 ```
 git clone --branch release-1.4 https://github.com/hyperledger/fabric-samples